 How to use the Toolkit

 The toolkit is designed so that anyone can go straight to any particular section and use the subject-specific information in that section straight away.
-However, the General Trustees recommend that some time be dedicated for reading the toolkit from the very beginning to enable a greater understanding of what is expected from all Church of Scotland congregations regarding health and safety.
+However, the General Trustees recommend that some time be dedicated to reading the toolkit from the very beginning to enable a greater understanding of what is expected from all Church of Scotland congregations regarding health and safety.

 The toolkit can also be used to collect relevant information on health and safety issues within properties.
-For example, copies of risk assessments, electrical inspections and reports and asbestos management plans should be inserted into the relevant sections of the toolkit.
+For example, copies of risk assessments, electrical inspections and reports, and asbestos management plans should be inserted into the relevant sections of the toolkit.
 This will ensure that all relevant information is to hand when required and will help the Financial Board to monitor progress with their responsibilities.